joerivandervelde/animated-sirds/README.md

 ![a-sphere-r0.4-d0.1-noisy.gif](gifs/a-sphere-r0.4-d0.1-noisy.gif)

-## Question 1: reusing the pattern
+## Experiment 1: reusing the pattern

 In the reference image, we generate a new random dot pattern for each frame.
 This seems to be the norm for these type of animations.